wso2/docs-mi/en/docs/get-started/quick-start-guide.md

 You can install and start the Integration Control Plane (ICP) to observe details of the deployed artifacts by following the steps below:

-1. Once you have deployed the artifacts and started the Micro Integrator server, you need to stop it before starting the ICP server.
+1. After deploying the artifacts and starting the Micro Integrator server, stop it before starting the ICP server.

     - If you are running the Micro Integrator runtime [using the Visual Studio Code](#option-1-using-the-visual-studio-code), stop the server using the **Stop** icon.